kdeldycke/webping/README.txt

 This how-to is designed around our current internal use of WebPing.
 Don't forget to adapt it to you needs and your environment.

+  0. Install required packages:
+       $ sudo su
+       $ yum install sqlite-devel

   1. Check out the latest version of WebPing from our internal SVN repository:
-       $ sudo su
        $ cd /var/www
        $ svn co http://intranet.example.com:3690/project/WebPing/trunk WebPing